ndegwaofficial/assistant-dialog-skill-analysis/README.md

 ## Hosted Python Notebook
 For those of you familiar with IBM Watson Studio, we have also made a hosted version of the notebook available on the IBM Gallery: [Hosted Dialog Skill Analysis Notebook](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/4d77701840fcb2f21587e39fdb887049)

+## Changes
+This model is optimized to enhance accuracy and accomodate external APIs and Webhooks